ibgg/zoom-vimeo-recordings-backup/README.md

 # zoom-vimeo-recordings-backup
-This script downloads records from zoom and push them to vimmeo account
+This script downloads records from Zoom and push them into a Vimeo account